Vandenbroucke wants to put an end to the abusive use of psychotropic drugs

 Antidepressants, anxiolytics, sleeping pills and psychostimulants have become the daily life of patients who do not always really need them.
 A campaign is launched.

 In 2022, one in four Belgians have consumed psychotropic drugs.
 Consumption, in ten years, has increased by 70%.
 Mental health has deteriorated over the years, particularly with the covid crisis, but this phenomenon alone does not explain this explosion.
-Numerous campaigns have already been carried out to raise awareness among the population about the uses of these drugs and their harmful effects.
+Numerous campaigns have already been carried out to raise awareness among the population regarding the uses of these drugs and their harmful effects.
 They did not have the expected impact, regrets the Minister of Health Frank Vandenbroucke.

 370